BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **I Shall Kill You if You Touch Him** `ACTIVE`

-Whilst within 3" of Theoden, Eowyn may re-roll To Wound rolls of a natural 1.
-If Theoden is slain, she becomes [Fearless], and re-rolls any failed To Wound rolls when striking the model who slew Theoden.
+Whilst within 3" of Théoden, Éowyn may re-roll To Wound Rolls of a natural 1 when making Strikes.
+Additionally, if Théoden is slain and removed as a casualty, make a note of the enemy model that killed Théoden.
+For the remainder of the game, Éowyn gains the [Fearless] special rule and must re-roll all failed To Wound Rolls when making Strikes against the model who slew Théoden.

 - **Merry** `PASSIVE`

-If taken as an option, Merry becomes a passenger on Eowyn's [horse][Horse].
-He will have a [shield][Shield], be an Independent Hero, and still count towards the army's total models and Break Point.
-He does not take up a space in Eowyn's warband.
-Whilst he remains mounted, Eowyn gains [Resistant to Magic], Attack 3, and can spend Merry's Might, Will and Fate.
+If Éowyn is upgraded to take Merry, then Merry will be treated as a Passenger on Éowyn's [horse][Horse].
+Merry uses the Meriadoc Brandybuck, Esquire of Rohan profile, has a [shield][Shield], and will always count as an Independent Hero in this instance.
+Merry will still count towards the Army's total number of models and Break Point, though will not take up a space in Éowyn's Warband.
+Whilst Merry is mounted on Éowyn's [horse][Horse], Éowyn gains the [Resistant to Magic] special rule, increases her Attacks characteristic to 3, and can spend Merry's Might, Will and Fate Points as if they were her own.

 </div>